 Make sure to track how much you’ll have saved by the time you stop working and what you’ll expect to spend in retirement.
 You may decide to increase your contributions to your retirement accounts or to wait longer to retire.
 These decisions can help you build up a larger financial cushion.

 Another consideration if you were previously married, your marriage lasted 10 years or longer, or you’re widowed is Social Security benefits.
 Under certain conditions, you can receive Social Security benefits based on your ex-spouse’s earnings record.

 Living on a single income can make it easier for an emergency to knock your finances off course.
 You don’t have the additional support of someone else’s income or to share the cost of big budget items.
 That means having readily accessible funds in case of a job loss, illness or major unexpected expense is even more important.

 A typical recommendation is for households to have the equivalent of three to six months of living expenses saved in an easily accessible account.
 However, you might want to consider increasing your emergency fund to nine to twelve months of expenses.

 Set aside money each month until you reach your target.
 Consider where you might reduce expenses to increase your savings rate.

 To make sure you can manage ongoing expenses, buy a home with mortgage payments that fit into your existing budget.
-It’s important to take emergencies into account when setting your budget.
-If an unexpected cost comes up, you want to have enough to cover it so as not to go into debt.
+And don’t forget to take emergencies into account.
+If an unexpected expense comes up, you want to have enough to cover it so as not to go into debt.
 You might consider home warranties as a way to prepare for the usual wear and tear that comes with owning a home.
 Another possible strategy is to find a roommate who can help with rent, split household bills and lend you additional financial stability.

 As part of your healthcare planning, you also may want to consider buying long-term care insurance.
 This kind of insurance policy helps to cover expenses if you need in-home care or to move into an assisted-living facility or nursing home.